Paubox/paubox-python3/README.md

 ### Getting Paubox API Credentials
 You will need to have a Paubox account.
 You can [sign up here](https://www.paubox.com/pricing#paubox-email-api).

-Once you have an account, follow the instructions on the REST API dashboard to verify domain ownership and generate API credentials.
+Once you have an account, follow the instructions on the REST API dashboard to verify domain ownership and generate API keys.
 Further **[quickstart instructions for this process can be found here.](https://docs.paubox.com/docs/paubox_email_api/quickstart)**

 ### Configuring API Credentials Locally

-Include your API credentials in a config file (e.g. `config.cfg`)
+While you can simply hard-code your authentication credentials, it's often better practice to tuck these values away in an environment or configuration file.
+Our following code snippets leverage the use of the [`config`](https://docs.red-dove.com/cfg/python.html#python-getting-started) python package to load our credentials.
+To set `config` up, include your API key credentials in a config file (e.g. `config.cfg`)

 ```
 PAUBOX_HOST: 'https://api.paubox.net/v1/YOUR_ENDPOINT_NAME'
 PAUBOX_API_KEY: 'YOUR_API_KEY'
 ```

-Please install config package using pip3 to load API credentials from the `config.cfg` file:
+Then, install the `config` package using pip3 to load API credentials from the `config.cfg` file:

 ```